coderpatros/environment-indicator/README.md

 ### CDN

-Feel free to use the jsDelivr CDN to save hosting the file yourself.
+Feel free to use the jsDelivr CDN to save hosting the file yourself...
 [https://cdn.jsdelivr.net/environment-indicator/latest/environment-indicator.min.js](https://cdn.jsdelivr.net/environment-indicator/latest/environment-indicator.min.js)

 Or you can reference specific versions...